 PIBOs are presented with three choices to implement the EPR plan in the respective states where their products are being introduced, which are as follows:

-- In the very first place, it is about management of plastic waste through its own distribution channel.
+- In the very first place, it is about the management of plastic waste through its own distribution channel.

 - In the second place, direct interaction and engagement can be forged with that of the local bodies in order to manage plastic waste effectively.

 - The last alternative presents the choice of engaging with the waste management agency.
-Further the waste management agency can work smoothly by fostering collaboration with ULBs.
+Further, the waste management agency can work smoothly by fostering collaboration with ULBs.

-Application to be Submitted to the CPCB for Registration
+Application to be submitted to the CPCB for Registration

 The first thing to be highlighted is with regard to the submission of the application.
 Keeping this in view, the CPCB is the authority entrusted with the responsibility of seeing the registration process.
 PIBO is required to apply to the CPCB through an online portal for obtaining registration.
 Form-I as given under the PWM rules, 2016 is the one that provides the application format.
 Along with the application form, the PIBO is required to submit the prescribed fee as well.